KwizeraJanvier/KwizeraJanvier/README.md

-# Kwizera janvier
+Kwizera Janvier
-Senior Frontend Engineer based out of Berlin working at [Dizrbo GmbH](https://dizrbogmbh.com).
+Educator, Data Analyst, and Aspiring Content Creator

----
+Hi there 👋

-### Hi there 👋
+I am Kwizera Janvier, a passionate learner and educator with a strong foundation in Applied Mathematics, Data Analysis, and ICT.
+With experience in data-driven problem-solving and a keen interest in educational content creation, I aim to make complex concepts more accessible.
+Currently, I’m working on data analysis projects and developing mathematics tutorials for platforms like TikTok and YouTube.

-I am Muhammad Adeel, a *Senior Frontend Engineer* based out of Berlin working at *Dizrbo GmbH.
-Having around **10 years of experience in full-stack web development*, but since 2021, I’m professionally working as a Frontend Engineer.
-To see my profile in detail, I recommend looking at my [LinkedIn](https://linkedin.com), [Medium](https://medium.com), or [Stack Overflow](https://stackoverflow.com) profiles.
+To see more of my work, feel free to connect with me! 🚀

 ---